top of page

 3) The Critic - where someone challenges the question in preference to answering it - for example, "you asked about the ASA setting procedure, but should we really be using the term ISO?"

 Keep away from Forums!
-They are bad for your mental health.
+They attract very "odd" people.

 Dedicated websites & Blogs